Marcelh1/fanx/mysensors/readme.md

 # MySensors configuration in Home Assistant

+First, plug in the Dongle.

-Use these settings:
+Install MySensors and use these settings:
+- Check in HA hardware settings which comport was assigned to the dongle
 - MySensors version: 2.3.2
 - Serial connection
 - Baudrate: 38400 bps

-The Dongle will create 4 entities in Home Assistant:
+The Dongle will create 4 entities in Home Assistant, (if not, just plug out/in the dongle once):

 ![entities](https://github.com/Marcelh1/fanx/blob/main/images/ha_entities_ramses.png)